Isaac-Ken/Isaac-Ken.github.io/posts/BlogPosts/Top_Vulnerabilities.md

-**HTB's 20 essential web developers mistakes for penetration testers:**
+**HTB 20 essential web developer mistakes for penetration testers:**
 ---

 **1.** Permitting Invalid Data to Enter the Database